craftingcity/The-Known-World/Game Notes/Prenotes/Prenotes Jan 15 22.md

 Duergar made a path through here.
 The party has managed to pick it up.
 I will lead them to the city of [[Ammyrain]] proper.

-On their first day, they encountered 8 bullet, which they
+On their first day, they encountered 8 bullet, which they summarily defeated.
+3 were able to run.
+This prey bites back.